AdobeDocs/release-notes.en/help/current.md

 ### [!DNL Adobe Creative Cloud] for enterprise {#creative-cloud}

-Browse our library of tutorials for [Creative Cloud for enterprise](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/overview){target="_blank"} for more.
+Browse the library of tutorials for [Creative Cloud for enterprise](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/overview){target="_blank"} for more.

 ### Customer Data Management - Voices {#voices}

 [Customer Data Management Voices](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/overview){target="_blank"} is your destination as a customer data management technical and marketing practice leader and specialist.
-This collection of tutorials is your one-stop-shop to hear from your peers, get inspired, and learn about developments in MarTech.
+This collection of tutorials is a comprehensive resource to hear from your peers, get inspired, and learn about developments in MarTech.
 No registration required, simply click and watch.

 ### Customer experience orchestration blueprints {#blueprints}